petr-fedorov/oberon/README.md

       oberon <command> [options]

-  Commands are:
+  where `<command>` is one of:

   * **capture** live order events from an exchange
   * **split** an event file into several
   * **merge** several event files into one
-  * **transmute** event files into another types for the analysis of the collected information
+  * **transmute** event files into the files of different formats that are more suitable for visualization and analysis

-Options available depend on command.
+Options available depend on the command.
 They are described below.

 ### **capture**